 A Data Warehouse architecture consists of three tiers:

-- Top Tier: Front-End client that presents analysis, reporting results.
+- Top Tier: Front-End client that presents analysis, and reporting results.

 - Middle Tier: Contains analytics engine for accessing and analyzing data.